lonkaars/avans-arcade/docs/architecture.md

 - sprites are always drawn on top of the background layer
 - PPU control using DMA (dual-port asynchronous RAM)
 - tiles can be flipped using FAM or BAM
-- no frame buffer
-- vertical and horizontal sync and blank output
+- vertical and horizontal blank output

 Notable differences: